 C. RESPONSE TO SITE SPECIFIC ALLOCATION ACROSS THE PARISH AS CONTAINED IN THE DRAFT TWBC LOCAL PLAN

+A considerable number of residents have contacted the Parish Council with their concerns over particular sites which we have attached as summary in a separate response.
+These bring to your attention the draft sites that are causing our parishioners most concern.
+We submit these on their behalf, so you are aware of where the focus lies at this time.
+We urge you to treat these concerns with the utmost seriousness, as they are borne from a familiarity with the sites that TWBC will not have.

-the The Parish is reserving judgement on all the allocated sites contained within the draft TWBC plan that lie within the its boundaries until such time the following issues are satisfactorily resolved:
+However, The Parish Council is reserving judgement on all the allocated sites contained within the draft TWBC plan that lie within its boundaries, until such time that the following issues are satisfactorily resolved:

 Development Assumptions and the NPPF: We need to reach common ground on the assumptions behind the “distribution of development” paper and the interpretations placed upon provisions within the NPPF.
 These two issues are critical in setting off a chain of events that leads to the high numbers being proposed across the Parish, significantly at odds with our own HNA numbers, and therefore a range of sites needed to accommodate those high numbers, many of which we feel are unacceptable.
-Therefore, to make comments on a site-by-site basis makes no sense until the driving forces behind those allocations are properly explained and then resolved to our satisfaction.
+To make comments on a site-by-site basis makes no sense until the driving forces behind those allocations are properly explained and, then, resolved to our satisfaction.

 Landscape Sensitivity Report (LUC, 2017): This report concludes there are significant areas of “high” sensitivity across the Parish, yet significant numbers of new homes are proposed.
 How can the conclusions of this report be squared with the content of the draft TWBC Local Plan?
 Until such time there is confidence that TWBC takes its own reports seriously, we cannot comment on the individual sites.

-Neighbourhood planning needs to be held in much higher regard: The relationship between neighbourhood plans and the TWBC Local Plan needs to be better defined and the ability for neighbourhood plans to make direct allocations needs to be restored.
+Neighbourhood planning needs to be consulted: The relationship between neighbourhood plans and the TWBC Local Plan needs to be better defined and the ability for neighbourhood plans to make direct allocations needs to be restored.
 This ability has effectively been removed by the publication of the draft TWBC Local Plan that contains allocated sites across the whole Borough.

 Revision of strategic polices: The strategic polices that relate to the Parish need to be revised and adjusted to meet our concerns, including STR/CRS 1 – see earlier in this submission – before we are in a position to comment on specific sites.

 Improved engagement: The process of engaging local communities with the Local Plan preparation needs to be much improved.
-We would suggest further events and further, extended periods of consultation are needed, during which time TWBC can try to better explain its assumptions and reasonings before there will be the level of acceptance needed about the individual sites being put forward.
+We would suggest extra events and further, extended periods of consultation are needed, during which time TWBC can try to better explain its assumptions and reasonings before there will be the level of acceptance needed about the individual sites being put forward.

-Only when significant progress is made on all four of these issues, will be Parish consider a site-by-site response to the Local Plan draft allocations.
+Only when significant progress is made on all four of these issues, can the Parish consider a site-by-site response to the Local Plan draft allocations.

-That said, through a separate response, we bring to your attention the draft sites that are causing our parishioners most concern.
-We submit these on their behalf, so you are aware of where to focus lies at this time.

-D. RESPONSE BY CRANBROOK AND SISSINGHURST PARISH COUNCIL TO KEY SECTIONS OF THE DRAFT TWBC LOCAL PLAN
+D. RESPONSE BY CRANBROOK AND SISSINGHURST NEIGHBOURHOOD DEVELOPMENT PLAN TO KEY SECTIONS OF THE DRAFT TWBC LOCAL PLAN